microsoft/sample-app-aoai-chatGPT/sharepoint2blob/README.md

 - 2.3.
 On the left menu, find the `Edit API Connection` under General section and click on it.
 - 2.4.
 Click on Authorize button and log in.
 - 2.5.
 Click on save button.

+once all files are copied from the sharepoint site to the blob container, you can proceed to the step 3.
+**Note:** There is no notification mechanism to indicate the end of copying process.
+It is left to the customer to verify that all files were copied.
+Folder Statistics in Azure storage explorer and OneDrive can be used to compare the number of blobs in container and files in Sharepoint respectively.

 Continue read the following sections to learn more details about the deployed Logic App workflow.